MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/schema-entities/entity-names.md

 Some entities (such as databases) may have, in addition to their entity name, a **pretty name**.
-Pretty names can be used to reference the entity in queries (like entity names), but, unlike rentity names, pretty names aren't necessarily unique in the context of their container.
+Pretty names can be used to reference the entity in queries (like entity names), but, unlike entity names, pretty names aren't necessarily unique in the context of their container.
 When a container has multiple entities with the same pretty name, the pretty name can't be used to reference the entity.